 When you’re running your own business, even small bookkeeping mistakes can end up being a huge pain.
 What are the most common pitfalls?
 And how can you avoid them?
 We asked our friends at Xero.
-(Remember, this post is for educational purposes only.
-Always consult a reputable accountant for bookkeeping advice related to your business).

 Good bookkeeping is vital to all businesses.
 “The books” tell the story of where a company is and where it’s heading.
 As a small-business owner, you’ll find yourself consulting your financial records while planning for the future, making significant decisions, and of course, preparing your taxes.